Sophie Murphy

-Sophie Taylor (born 12 September 1995) is an Australian field hockey player.
+Sophie Murphy (née Taylor, born 12 September 1995) is an Australian field hockey player.

 Personal life

-Taylor was born in Camberwell, Victoria, and plays representative hockey for the Victorian Vipers.
+Murphy was born in Camberwell, Victoria, and plays representative hockey for the Victorian Vipers.

 Career

 Junior national team

-Taylor made her debut for the junior national team at the 2016 Junior Oceania Cup, helping the team to qualification for the Junior World Cup.

-Taylor was part of the Australian women's junior national team 'The Jillaroos' that won bronze at the 2016 Hockey Junior World Cup in Chile.
+Murphy made her debut for the junior national team at the 2016 Junior Oceania Cup, helping the team to qualify for the Junior World Cup.
+She was also part of the squad that won bronze at the 2016 Hockey Junior World Cup in Chile.

 Senior national team

-Taylor will make her international debut at the 2018 Sompo Cup in Ibaraki, Japan.
+She made her international debut at the 2018 Sompo Cup in Ibaraki, Japan.

-As of May 2018, Taylor is a member of the Australian women's national development squad.
+As of May 2018, Murphy is a member of the Australian women's national development squad.